GreenHatCode/GraphApp/README.md

 ## About

-This is a comprehensive application for working with network graphs, in which the user can specify the node index and edge weight.
-The application features are focused on processing network graphs.
-The user can also save the graph to a file or print it as an image.
+GraphApp is a feature-rich application for working with network graphs, where users can assign indices to nodes and set weights for edges.
+It supports visual editing, automatic graph analysis, and exporting of results.
+Users can save their work, export graphs as images, and customize the interface.

 ## Installation